-The second is Lisa Chaplin. whose eccentric writing journey commenced in nursing, progressed to Harlequin novels – “for the editing discipline” – and finally for an acclaimed work of historical fiction, The Tide Watchers, with other works in the pipeline.
+Chaplin’s eccentric writing journey commenced in nursing, progressed to Harlequin novels – “for the editing discipline”, she said – and finally to an acclaimed work of historical fiction, The Tide Watchers.
+She now has other works in the pipeline.

-Prolific author and science journalist Craig Cormick, whose writing includes fiction, non-fiction, books for adults and children, books on science, novellas and short stories.
+Prolific author and science journalist Cormick is a writer whose work includes fiction, non-fiction, books for adults and children, books on science, novellas and short stories.

 Mayor Mark Greenhill said: “This joint partnership between the library and Varuna to present this event is a wonderful opportunity for the people of the Blue Mountains to hear about the writers’ journey towards becoming a published author.”